ghostx31/website-nativefier/README.md

 helm install nativefier nativefier-helm-chart/
 ```

 Then get the external IP of the deployment's load balancer by running `kubectl get svc`.
-Open this IP address in the URL bar to access the project's homepage.
+Open the external IP address in the URL bar to access the project's homepage.

 ### TODO